googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 A radial gradient provides gradation of colors along a cylinder defined by two circles.
 The gradient is defined by circles with center c₀ and radius r₀, and with center c₁ and radius r₁, plus a color line.
-The color line aligns with the two circles by associating stop offset 0 with the first circle (with center c₀) and aligning stop offset 1.0 with the second circle (with center c₁).
+The color line aligns with the two circles by associating stop offset 0 with the circumference of the first circle (with center c₀) and aligning stop offset 1.0 with the circumference of the second circle (with center c₁).

 NOTE: The term “radial gradient” is used in some contexts for more limited capabilities.
 In some contexts, the type of gradient defined here is referred to